LFMTP/lfmtp-page/workshops/2024/index.md

 ## Important Dates

-- Abstract submission deadline: April 29
+- Abstract submission deadline: April 29 EXTENDED to May  6
-- Paper submission deadline:    May    6
+- Paper submission deadline:    May    6 EXTENDED to May 13
 - Notification to authors:      June   3
 - Final version due:            June  13
 - Workshop:                     July   8